 Four Leaf Clover / Glücksklee

-One of the common German Good Luck symbols is a Four Leaf Clover.
-In the wild, only one in every 10,000 Trifolium repens or Three-Leaf Clovers will have a Fourth Leaf, and it’s the genetic rarity that makes it lucky.
-Legend says that Eve took one with her as a memory of better times when she and Adam were driven out of Paradise.
-Today, growers are able to reproduce clover with 4 leaves to sell as good luck charms, and pots of clover are sold to people wanting to share in the luck.
+The Four Leaf Clover is a typical German Good Luck symbol.
+In the wild, only one in every 10,000 Trifolium repens or Three-Leaf Clovers will have a Fourth Leaf, and the genetic rarity makes it lucky.
+Legend says Eve took one with her as a memory of better times when she and Adam were driven out of Paradise.
+Today, growers can reproduce clover with four leaves to sell as good luck charms and pots of clover are sold to people who want to share in the luck.
 But be aware!
-Finding the the four leafed clover in the wild brings the most luck, and even grants a wish.
-Still, you will often find 4 leaf clovers on combined with other lucky symbols, like in the mouth of a Marzipan pig… or maybe it’s the landing place of a Ladybug.
+Finding the four-leafed clovers in the wild brings the most luck and even grants a wish.
+You will often find four-leaf clovers combined with other lucky symbols, like in the mouth of a Marzipan pig… or maybe it’s the landing place of a Ladybug.

 Ladybug / Marienkäfer

 Marienkäfer… Mary Bugs, what Americans call ladybugs, are named for the Virgin Mary.
-Legend says that Mary sent these helpful red beetles with black spots to earth to help farmers because they ate the pesky aphids off of the crops.
-Swarms of Lady Bugs meant a fruitful harvest.
-If one lands on you, then you are lucky because the Marienkäfer mistook you for a tree…. and it’s even luckier when it has 7 spots!
+Legend says that Mary sent these helpful red beetles with black spots to Earth to help farmers because they ate the pesky aphids off the crops.
+Swarms of ladybugs meant a fruitful harvest.
+If one lands on you, then you are lucky because the Marienkäfer mistook you for a tree, and it’s even luckier when it has 7 spots!

 Knocking Wood / Holz Klopfen

-Knocking wood is more an action than a symbol, and is so incredibly common in Germany, people may not even realize what they are doing.
+Knocking wood is more an action than a symbol and is so incredibly common in Germany that people may not even realize what they are doing.
 In practical terms, knocking wood goes back to early sailors or miners.
-When knocking on wood, the ship’s mast or the mine’s support beams, a person could hear if the wood is sound and safe.
+When knocking on wood, the ship’s mast, or the mine’s support beams, a person could hear if the wood is sound and safe.
 A dull sound means the wood is wet or brittle… bad if you want the sail to stand firm.
 A clear sound means the mine won’t collapse.

 But going further back, during Pagan times, people believed that spirits like fairies lived inside trees.
-By touching or knocking on the tree, you could distract the being, so it couldn’t hear you… or you could knock on the tree to ask for a favor.
+You could distract the being by touching or knocking on the tree so it couldn’t hear you… or you could knock on the tree to ask for a favor.
 Today, a knock on the table when arriving or leaving traces back to old superstition.
-Traditional Stammtisch tables were made of oak, and it is believed that the Devil himself can’t touch oak.
-By knocking, you reassure your drinking buddies that you are who you say you are, and not the devil in disguise.
+Traditional Stammtisch tables were made of oak, and it is believed that the devil himself can’t touch oak.
+By knocking, you reassure your drinking buddies that you are who you say you are and not the devil in disguise.

 Chimney Sweep / Schornsteinfeger

-Of all professions, how did the Chimney Sweep or Schornsteinfeger, become the “Lucky” one?
-The simple answer… FIRE.
-During the Middle Ages, all cooking and heating was done over flame, and the smoke would rise up the chimney leaving soot behind.
+Of all professions, how did the Chimney Sweep or Schornsteinfeger become the “Lucky” one?
+The simple answer is FIRE.
+During the Middle Ages, all cooking and heating was done over flame, and the smoke would rise up the chimney, leaving soot behind.
 Over time, this soot would get thicker.
 If not cleaned regularly, the soot could clog the flue, and the house would catch fire.
-In a world of wooden buildings, thatched roof, and close housing (and no bright red fire engines) house fires were devastating.
+In a world of wooden buildings, thatched roofs, and close housing (and no bright red fire engines), house fires were devastating.
 A clean chimney meant safety, and a good Chimney Sweep was a lucky thing to have.
 Because most Chimney Sweeps traditionally collected the fees for their services at the New Year, they were the first “guests” in the house, and greeting them brought luck.

 Traditional Schornsteinfeger wear black clothes with silver buttons.
-Touching one of the buttons brings luck… and turning the button brings extra luck (although, some people get a little TOO enthusiastic, which is why so many Chimney sweeps are missing buttons)
+Touching one of the buttons brings luck, and turning the button brings extra luck (although some people get a little TOO enthusiastic, which is why so many Chimney sweeps are missing buttons!).
+Find out more about Schornsteinfeger here-> German Chimney Sweeps

 Do you believe in Good Luck Charms?

-In my eyes… it couldn’t hurt to have a Glückspilz on the Christmas tree… or a Glückschwein in my Bunter Teller.
+In my eyes, having a Glückspilz on the Christmas tree or a Glückschwein in my Bunter Teller couldn’t hurt.
 And I always feel happy when I see a Chimney Sweep.
-Piggy Banks, lucky pennies, lady bugs…. all of these German good luck symbols are welcome in my home, because the way I see it, after the train wreck of 2020, we need all the luck we can get!
+Piggy Banks, lucky pennies, ladybugs…. all of these German good luck symbols are welcome in my home because the way I see it, we need all the luck we can get!